Type of Funding

 - Semester 3: Université Paris 1 Panthéon-Sorbonne (France)

 - Semester 4: Non-EU students – in 1 of the 3 European universities.
-EU students: Universidade Catolica Dom Bosco (Brazil) or Cairo University (Egypt) or Université de Ouagadougou (Burkina Faso) or University of Johannesburg (South Africa)
+EU students: Universidade Catolica Dom Bosco (Brazil) or Cairo University (Egypt) or Université de Ouagadougou (Burkina Faso) or University of Johannesburg (South Africa).

 The STeDe EMJMD trains professionals to be able to help organizations (enterprises, local communities, civil society organizations) to draft sustainable development policies for economic, social, environmental, international and intercultural management.

-Scholars from Partner Countries will receive: €2000 to €3000 per academic year in travel expenses; €1000 as contribution towards installation costs; €7000 per academic year as contribution towards participation costs and insurance coverage; and a monthly allowance of €1000 for 24 months.
+Scholars from Partner Countries will receive: €2000 to €3000 per academic year in travel expenses; €1000 as contribution towards installation costs; €7000 per academic year as contribution towards participation costs and insurance coverage; and a monthly allowance for subsistence of €1000 for 24 months.

 Scholars from Programme Countries will receive: €1000 per academic year in travel expenses if they are resident in a Programme country; €4000 per academic year as contribution towards participation costs; and a monthly allowance of €1000 for 24 months.